thelink2012/modloader/README.md

 + [CMake](http://www.cmake.org/)
 + [MinGW](http://mingw-w64.sourceforge.net/download.php) *(32 bits, SJLJ exception handling is prefered)*

+An Visual Studio port would be easy, checkout `doc/MSVC.txt` file

 Then, in a terminal *(cmd.exe on Windows)* go into the base source directory and run the commands:

     mkdir build